bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

 - Generate interesting server names

+- WEBSTORM
+  - removes ~1/2 of servers
+  - reboots remaining servers
+  - adds a couple new servers
+  - Runs on a timer, or when logging in after being online for a while?

+## TODO later:

 - bonus time?
-- server scrambler when offline?

 - slow down net mutations

 - Limit darkweb stuff to when feature is enabled (bitnode? own tor router?)
 - start more cleanly with root access to "darkweb" server

-## TODO later:

 - Darkweb server cha difficulty balance?